Voltron (film): Casting

 In October 2024, newcomer Daniel Quinn-Toye was cast in the lead role, alongside Henry Cavill.
 In November 2024, Sterling K. Brown, Rita Ora, John Harlan Kim, Alba Baptista, Samson Kayo, Tharanya Tharan, Laura Gordon, and Tim Griffin joined the cast, while Nathan Jones, Keanu Karim, and Kevin Spink were cast the next month and January 2025 respectively.
 In February and April 2025, Roberto Zenca, Becki Cross Trujillo, and Matthew Scully also joined the cast.

 Filming

 Principal photography began in December 2024, in Gold Coast, Queensland, Australia, at Village Roadshow Studios, under the working title Space Mouse.
 Filming wrapped on May 24, 2025.

+Post-production

+Julian Clarke and Mike Sale will serve as editors on the film.
+In January 2026, it was revealed that Cavill and K. Brown would portray King Alfor and Zarkon, respectively. in May 2026, Daniel Quinn-Toye as Keith Kogane, Rita Ora as Witch Haggar, Nathan Jones as Super Soldier and Roberto Zenca as Galran Emperor.
+On August 15, 2026, Henry Cavill was announced to have joined the mecha war.

+Release

+Voltron is scheduled to be released in the United States in 2027.
+In May 2026, it was announced that the movie would forgo theaters and be released direct to streaming exclusively on Prime Video.